Range Rules ADOPTED OCTOBER 4, 2016

 When my firearm is cased, how am I supposed to know which direction it is pointing?

-My case contains 2 firearms, each pointed in opposite directions?
+My case contains 2 firearms, each pointed in opposite directions, how shall I proceed to remove them from the case?

 I just drove 35 miles to the Range only to find out that it was closed?